Digital Twin: Energy Optimization at Chicago Skyscraper

 That’s the question this building team posed but well, it’s a trick question.
 Their systems aren’t completely optimized, they just didn’t have the visibility and insight available to optimize beyond the traditional approaches.

-So we planned beyond the traditional:
+So we planned beyond that:

 • Isolate equipment-level inefficiencies

-• Quantify the ROI of equipment upgrades
+• Quantify ROI of upgrades with defensible analytics

 We broke down the project into several parts, including these currently active solutions: